We have a super easy user training video.

-The first is named “Widget Settings” and these are the same settings you will find in the Fastcall widget: status, extension, country code and call recording.
+“User Settings” are basically the same settings you will find in the Fastcall widget: status, extension, country code and call recording.
 Status and extension are used for inbound call routing; country codes are for international users.

-Back in Salesforce in the Fastcall application under My Settings then Devices, you set personal phones – these are used for click-to-call or to receive inbound calls.
+Under devices you set your phones – these are used for outbound click-to-call or to receive inbound calls.
 If you have an office and or mobile number on your Salesforce user record, Fastcall will add these phones for you.
 Look for the tab named “other devices” this is where you can add more hard phones.
 A mobile, home phone, conference room phone; like that.
 Hard phones that you own.

-These phones are used for outbound click to call.
-We dial you on your office phone first, then the salesforce record.
+When these phones are used for outbound click to call, we dial you on your office phone first, then the Salesforce record.
 If you are using the Fastcall softphone, you do not need these hard phones.
-The softphone is where you plug your headset into the computer skipping the hard phone.
-Hardphone / softphone.
+The softphone is where you plug your headset into the computer.

-OK.
-The hard phones can also be used to receive inbound calls.
-We named these call receivers.
+Hard phones can also be used to receive inbound calls and in this case, we name these call receivers.
 If you are using Fastcall for inbound calls, then you set the call receivers next.
-I will go over over the specifics on inbound call routing later.
+I will go over the specifics of inbound call routing later.

-As a Fastcall user you will either set your own personal caller ID, or use a caller ID assigned by your Salesforce admin.
+As a Fastcall user, you will either set your own personal caller ID or use a caller ID assigned by your Salesforce admin.
 For example, you can place calls using your office phone and show your mobile as the caller ID.
 Or, you can place calls using your mobile phone and show your office caller ID.
-Cool, huh?

 These caller IDs are either phones you own and can verify, or the caller ID is a Fastcall phone assigned to you by your admin.
-But I will get to those phones next.
-BTW, our developers named the phones you own “calling devices” just to differentiate.
-Not a great name, but it stuck.
+But we will get those phones later.
+BTW, the phones you own are named “calling devices” just to differentiate.
 If these calling devices are to be used as caller ID they must be verified in Fastcall.

-In the Phones tab you will manage the phone numbers you want to use as caller ID.
+In the user phones tab, you will manage the phone numbers you want to use as caller ID.
 Click the button “Verify New Phone Number”.
 You will be shown a verification number and will receive an automated call on the phone number provided.
 Answer the call and enter the verification code.
-These validated caller IDs will be available in a drop down in the Fastcall widget.
+These validated caller IDs will be available in a drop-down in the Fastcall widget under settings.

 - Enter a name and the phone number to use as caller ID, and click on verify.